-All kinds of illustrative materials drawings, schemes, diagrams, photos, graphs etc. are figures.
-The illustrative material in the figures should complement the text, facilitate its understanding and facilitate the perception of the material presented in the work.
-Figures must match the text, be in context with it.
+All types of illustrative materials - drawings, diagrams, charts, photographs, etc. are images.
+The illustrative material inserted into the images should complement the text, facilitate its understanding and promote the perception of the material presented in the work.
+The images should correspond to the text, be in context with it.

-Example:

-Fig. 2.1 Dynamics of TPC during ozonation of hull-less barley flakes

-Note: the values marked with different letters represent significant differences between values (P < 0.05)

-All figures in the work must be numbered in Arabic numerals.

-The figure number and title must be written below the figure.

-The numbering of the figures is separate for each chapter, so the sequence of figures is denoted throughout the chapter (regardless of the numbering of the subsections).
-Font size for figures title - 12 points, title centred horizontally.
-The first number followed by a full stop indicates the number of the relevant chapter, the second - the sequence number of the image in this chapter.

-The explanatory part of the figure (symbols and abbreviations) follows the figure title in the next line, font size - 10 points.
-There is a 6 point space after the title of the image and the explanatory text.

-The size of the letters and characters in the figures is 10 points, Times New Roman.
-The size of the letters and characters in the figures must be the same.

-References to figures must be inserted in the descriptive part of the text.
-For example, "As shown in Fig. 3.4 aggregated information...", or "...the yellow colour intensity of sample A is higher than that of sample B ...
-(Fig. 2.4)".

-It is not advisable to use background colours or pictures in the figures.

-Figures can be coloured, without a frame around the image.

-When inserted figure is not created by the author himself, a reference must be made about its author and the work from which it was taken.

-All legends and explanations in the figure must be in English.

-Figures must not directly duplicate the information from the tables.

-The chapter must not start and end with a figure.
+Figure 3.
+The content of individual sugars in radish seeds and sprouts (A) and alfalfa seeds and sprouts (B).
+(Bernate et al., 2024)

+Note: RSC-control radish seeds; RS3h-radish seeds treated with ozone for 1 h; RS4h-radish seeds treated with ozone for 4 h; RS5h-radish seeds treated with ozone for 5 h; RSPC-radish sprouts from control seeds; RSP3h-radish sprouts from seeds treated with ozone for 3 h; RSP4h-radish sprouts from seeds treated with ozone for 4 h; RSP5h-radish sprouts from seeds treated with ozone for 5 h; ALSPC-control alfalfa sprouts; ALSP4h-alfalfa sprouts from seeds treated with ozone for 4 h; ALSP5h-alfalfa sprouts from seeds treated with ozone for 5 h.
+Different letters ($^{a-f}$) in the same saccharide indicate significant differences ($p \le 0.05$) between the samples.

+- 1) All images in the work must be numbered with Arabic numerals.
+The image number and title must be written below the image.
+The numbering of figures is separate for each chapter of the work; therefore, the sequence of figures is indicated throughout the chapter (regardless of the numbering of subsections.
+The font size for the figure title is 12 points, the title is centred horizontally.
+The first number, followed by a dot, indicates the number of the relevant chapter, the second the sequence number of the figure in this chapter. - 2) The explanatory part of the figure (symbols and abbreviations) follows the figure title on the next line, the font size is 10 points.
+A 6-point space is placed after the figure title and the explanatory text. - 3) The font size of the letters and signs in the figures is 10 points, Times New Roman.
+The font size of the letters and signs in the figure must be the same. - 4) References to figures must be in the descriptive part of the text.
+For example, "As shown in Fig. 3.4. the information summarized ..." or "The intensity of the yellow colour of sample A is greater than that of sample B... (see Fig. 2.4.)". - 5) It is undesirable to use backgrounds in figures, or they must be inconspicuous. - 6) Images may be coloured, without a special frame around the image. - 7) When inserting an image that is not created by the author, a reference must be given to its author and the work from which it was taken.
+All captions and explanations in the image must be in Latvian. - 8) Images must be placed in the work so that they can be viewed without turning the work. - 9) Images must not directly duplicate the information contained in the tables. - 10) A chapter must not begin and end with an image.